YvonneChen22/final_project/regression-analysis.md

 | freedom_to_make_life_choices |  1.3532650 | 0.4613435 |  2.9333131 | 0.0042752 |
 | perception_of_corruption     |  0.3720748 | 0.6673868 |  0.5575099 | 0.5785945 |
 | generosity                   | -1.4347645 | 0.4915314 | -2.9189679 | 0.0044584 |

+From 2015 to 2019, in Middle Eastern and Northern African countries, variables “health life expectancy” exhibited the largest coefficient (2.0670148) with a significant p-value(0.0000229), while the variable “gdp per capita” exhibited the second largest coefficient and more significant p-values(\<0.0001) in comparison to variable “health life expectancy”.
+The variables “generosity”,“freedom to make life choices” and “social support” also exhibited relatively large coefficient with significant p-value.
+This indicated that they all exhibited a very outstanding impact on happiness score.
+However, variable “perception of corruption” appeared to have p-values 0.5785945, which is larger than 0.05, indicating that it didn’t exhibit significant impact to the happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in North America